Shopify/eng-intern-assessment-rails/README.md

    - Incorporated a search feature that filters articles based on user input.
    - Optimized query handling to fetch relevant articles by matching keywords against article titles and content.

-## Project Overview
-The Rails application serves as an Encyclopedia, designed to be an informative and interactive platform.
-Users have the ability to create, view, edit, and delete articles.
-The application also includes a search functionality to help users find relevant articles based on their search queries.